Places to Explore ~

 We keep a well stocked information room full of leaflets as well as posters advertising local events.

 In the Westcountry there is a huge variety of independent food and drink producers and great places to eat and drink.
 Whether you are after a Michelin Star restaurant or just some great fish and chips or a cream tea we have got it all.

 Our most famous local eatery is the River Cottage Canteen (Hugh Fearnley-Whittingstall) in Axminster.
-For a special occasion there is the Mark Hix owned Oyster & Fish House in Lyme Regis with stunning views over Lyme Bay.
-Of course there are many other lovely pubs, cafes and restaurants – to be honest it would almost be unfair to start naming places to eat as part of the fun of being on holiday is to discover them, but do feel free to ask the in reception if you want some help.
+There are many lovely pubs, cafes and restaurants all round us – to be honest it would almost be unfair to start naming places to eat as part of the fun of being on holiday is to discover them, but do feel free to ask the in reception if you want some help.

 We are just 10 minutes drive from Park Farm, the River Cottage HQ, make us an ideal base if you need local accommodation near to River Cottage during courses or for visiting one of their Festivals.

 West Country cider making is seeing a real resurgence at the moment and many producers are open for visitors.
 For a whole day of food you can use us as a base to visit the Exeter Festival of Food and Drink which is held early May or the Axe Vale Show in June which always has a lovely food tent or the Powderham Castle Food Fair in the autumn.

 We are blessed with a huge variety of gardens and country houses nearby.
 From the unique Burrow Farm Gardens on our doorstep to the grandeur of Forde Abbey near Chard, as well as National Trust properties like the lovely Killerton House and Montecute House.